ewpratten/ewpratten.com/content/music/_index.md

   - music
 ---

-I have been a musician since I was a small child, starting with the piano when I was 5, and progressing to drums and double bass a few years later.
+I have been a musician for most of my life, starting with the piano when I was 5, and progressing to drums and double bass a few years later.

 I was originally in to (and performed) rock music, but found myself moving towards heavier metal, and eventually electronic dance music.
 Alongside this progression, I was also a part of an orchestra and a choir for a few years.
 Now, I find myself doing everything electronically.